itsron143/XKCD/README.md

  ## About
  **xkcd** is a command line tool written in Python which will fetch you the comics right in the terminal.
 This tool uses the [xkcd API](https://xkcd.com/json.html) to get the image and the [Click](http://click.pocoo.org/) python package to wrap the script into a beautiful command line interface tool.
+Supports only Python 3.x and Unix Based OS only for now.
+Windows update coming later :)

 ## Installation